citrix/workspace-linux-oem-guide/docs/customize.md

 #### Which audio feature is used at runtime

 The following diagram illustrates how different audio features are used at runtime.
-Receiver chooses the feature based on the audio application that runs on the user device, and whether the correct codecs and plug-ins are available on it.
+Workspace app chooses the feature based on the audio application that runs on the user device, and whether the correct codecs and plug-ins are available on it.
 Standard audio is used as a fallback if these are missing.

 ![How different audio features are used at runtime](./audio-features-flow.png)